CHOP-CGTDataOps/.github/profile/README.md

-# Welcome to CHOP CGT DataOps
+# Welcome to CHOP CGT Informatics

-The Cell & Gene Therapy Data Operations team is an embedded team at the Children's Hospital of Philadelphia.
+The Cell & Gene Therapy Informatics team is an embedded team at the Children's Hospital of Philadelphia.

 ## Mission